weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 business of being colored!
 After I'd adjusted that I thought I'd arrange my life.
 Ah, Joanna, that's our great mistake.
 We must learn to look out for life first, then color and limitations.
-My being colored didn't make me forget to provide myself with food <span id="calibre_link-362" page-number="288" page-name="Page:There Is Confusion.djvu/294" page-index="294" page-quality="3" title="Page:There_Is_Confusion.djvu/294"></span>and raiment.
+My being colored didn't make me forget to provide myself with food and raiment.
 I shouldn't have allowed it to make me forget love."
 His grasp on her hand tightened.